Street harassment: Motivation

-According to a study of street harassment in Egypt, Lebanon, Morocco, and Palestine cited in an 2017 NPR article, men who are more educated are more likely to street harass.
+According to a study of street harassment in Egypt, Lebanon, Morocco, and Palestine cited in a 2017 NPR article, men who are more educated are more likely to street harass.
 The researchers explain that "young men with secondary-level education were more likely to sexually harass women than their older, less-educated peers".
 The researchers for this study explain that the main reason that men street harass is to assert their power.
 They do this because they have stressors in their life such as providing for their families, high unemployment rates, and political instability in their country.
 The NPR article states that the men "have high aspirations for themselves and aren't able to meet them, so they [harass women] to put them in their place.
 They feel like the world owes them".
 The study found that many men street harass simply for their entertainment; it is a way to release their stress: "When the men in the survey were asked why they sexually harassed women in public, the vast majority, up to 90 percent in some places, said they did it for fun and excitement".

 In some cases, men may enjoy the thrill of doing something illegal or taboo, and some may experience sexual gratification from groping, flirting, or sexual humiliation.
 Negative remarks can also be the result of transphobia or homophobia.

 According to Dr. Joe Herbert, a neuroscience professor at Cambridge, harassment also comes from a biological need to find a mate.
 Unlike animals, the human brain can cognitively recognize that power dynamics and psychological and physical manipulation can be forcefully used on other humans to coerce them into becoming mates.
 Because of societal structures and laws, it is more attractive to most people to use psychological methods, which manifests in different forms of harassment.
 According to Dr. Herbert, street harassment is another form of sexual coercion to encourage reproduction that is not widely socially acceptable.

 Australian reporter Eleanor Gordon-Smith recorded interactions in the 2010s in Kings Cross, New South Wales, and found that men who catcalled women enjoyed getting attention, flirting, and the public performance.
 The men were also under the impression that the women who were the subject of their remarks and gestures enjoyed the attention and believed they were helping the women have a good time or were giving a compliment about physical appearance that would be appreciated.
 The vast majority of women in the area, in contrast, found such conduct degrading, wished they could avoid it, and worried that it could escalate into a physical assault.
 In conversation with one man in particular who perceived his catcalling to be welcome based on his experience, Gordon-Smith pointed out that women may feel pressured to play along and pretend to enjoy the attention as a means of de-escalating the situation, fearing the response their honest reaction could provoke.